-SWEN 5133: ASPECT-ORIENTED DEVELOPMENT
+SWEN 5133: Aspect-Oriented Development

-Prerequisite: A course in programming in a high level language is required.
-Aspect-Oriented Development (AOD) is a new programming paradigm that increases modularity with a separation of cross-cutting concerns.
-This course will provide a broad perspective of AOD and will cover the relationship of aspect-oriented development and software product lines.
-The topics include Separation of concern, Aspect-Oriented program, Patterns and frameworks of AOD, Aspects in enterprise software.
+Aspect-Oriented software development (AOD) is a new programming paradigm that increases modularity with a separation of cross-cutting concerns.
+This course provides a broad perspective of AOD. the topics include: Aspect-Oriented design in C# and visual programming languages, separation of concern in .Net web development, visual simulations, patterns and frameworks, aspects design in video game and robotics software development.
+Prerequisite: A course in data structures.